nlivaic/DistributedSystems/README.md

   * Promotes eventual consistency
 * Immutability changes everything [here](https://vimeo.com/52831373)
 * Facilitated by:
-  * Snapshot pattern - allows for detecting concurrent writes and prevents overwrites.
+  * Snapshot pattern - allows for detecting concurrent writes by comparing the incoming tick count with the last stored tick count.
+Important thing to note here is the concurrency boundary begins when the data is read.
+More on my discussion with Michael Perry in the bottom of this article [here](Discussion-with-Michael-Perry-on-snapshot-pattern-and-concurrency-checks).
   * Tombstone pattern

 ### Location indepence